LouLapins/Node.js-TodoList/README.md

 Note that the URI to my database is stored in a hidden .env file that is not included in this repository, so you will need to register your own account at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) in order to use this app.

+I later added user verification (login and register) to the same project, in this [repository](https://github.com/LouLapins/UserRegistration).